kurt-krueckeberg/data-structures-cplus/notes/bst.rst

 cases:

-1. If z has no left child (part (a) of the figure), then we replace z by its right child, which may or may not be NIL .
-When z’s right child is NIL , this case deals with the situation in which z has no children.
-When z’s right child is non- NIL , this case handles the situation in which z has just one child, which is its right child.
+1. If z has no left child (part (a) of the figure), then we replace z by its right child, which may or may not be nullptr .
+When z’s right child is nullptr , this case deals with the situation in which z has no children.
+When z’s right child is non- nullptr , this case handles the situation in which z has just one child, which is its right child.

 2. If z has just one child, which is its left child (part (b) of the figure), then we replace z by its left